zeromq/pyczmq/README.md

 provide duplicate functionality to built-in python type or libraries like zlist, zhash, zsys, zclock, zdir, etc.

+Installation

+You need zmq and czmq to be installed on your system.
+This code has only been tested with zmq 4.0.1 and czmq 2.0.2.
+You can download both and install them with the usual configure/make/make install dance.

+You will also need libffi.
+On Ubuntu this can be installed with 'sudo apt-get install libffi-dev'.
+Other OSes may have a different package name.

+After that, pyczmq can be installed from the Cheese Shop with 'pip install pyczmq.'

 CZMQ functions are exposed via the cffi library's ABI access mode.
 No compiler is required to use it.
 The czmq library is accessed with dlopen and a set of parsed function declarations.